Canoryon Lowen is a mixed choir of 30 singers, based in the village of St Neot, but with members drawn from both Devon and Cornwall.

 Formed in 2002 under the musical directorship of Nick Hart (Ilewydh Sen Neot), the choir performs music from a very wide repertoire, including classical, church music, rock ballads, spirituals and musicals - from Tallis to Tavener, Beatles to Broadway, and everything in between.

-As well as local concerts the choir has undertaken a number of tours, singing in Prague, Venice, Cortina, Florence and Lorient, and Coventry Cathedral.
+As well as local concerts the choir has undertaken a number of tours, singing in Prague, Venice, Cortina, Florence and Lorient; and recitals in Cobh, St Finn Barres (Cork) and Coventry Cathedrals.
 Among recent projects have been sell-out performances of new works including the community opera A Daughter's Tale, 'The Midwinter Cantata' , and as a collaboration with the Cornish band Dalla, A Story of Cornwall, which won the 2016 Gorsedh prize for composition and performance.

 Audience Feedback "It was fantastic.
 I was completely overwhelmed by the performance.
 Thank you for one of the great musical events." "what an evening!
 We thought your choir was absolutely magnificent , and we all loved every minute of it - congratulations, the standing ovation said it all !" "the concert was wonderful; exceeded my best hopes really moving and seemed truly professional the whole programme was good, all of it we want to hear more I was amazed that 28 singers and 7 musicians could so fully [and effortlessly fill that lovely abbey"